Ribbon Cutting To Coincide With Earth Day Week Celebrations

 Houghton College today announces the completion of its 2.5 megawatt on-site solar energy installation, which is currently the largest on a college campus in New York State.
 The array will provide enough energy to meet more than half of the school's electricity needs, significantly reduce its energy costs and have a long-lasting positive environmental impact.

 The system will generate an estimated 3.15 million kilowatt hours of electricity in its first year of operation—the equivalent amount of energy needed to power 370 homes annually—and will allow the college to realize a 23 percent first-year greenhouse gas reduction and save up to $4.3 million during the 25-year power purchase agreement (PPA) contract period.

 A ribbon-cutting ceremony took place today at the site of the solar array park — located at the Houghton College Field of Dreams — to celebrate the completion of the system.
-Special guest attendees and speakers included Houghton College President Shirley Mullen, Director of the NY-Sun program David Sandbank, other representatives from Houghton College, state and local officials, Borrego Solar, General Energy Solutions and WGL Energy.
+Special guest attendees and speakers included Houghton College President Shirley Mullen, Director of the NY-Sun program David Sandbank, Congressman Tom Reed, Senator Cathy Young, various state and local officials, Borrego Solar, General Energy Solutions and WGL Energy.

 "The solar project reflects both Houghton College's commitment to renewable energy and our commitment to form creative partnerships for the greater good of our region," said Shirley Mullen, president of Houghton College.

 The project was designed and built by Borrego Solar Systems Inc., a designer, developer and installer of grid-tied solar photovoltaic systems, and financed by WGL Energy, through a PPA that covered all upfront costs.
 General Energy Solutions, which provided the 8,568 plus solar panels for the project, was the initial owner of the system, but introduced WGL Energy to the project and subsequently sold it to WGL Energy.